awto/effectfuljs/packages/vscode-debugger/README.md

 For preventing Spectre attack Firefox disabled `SharedArrayBuffer`.
 But it is used by the debugger to pause running code (when, for example, it is frozen due to some error/.
 To enable shared memory in Firefox, navigate to `about:config` -> `I accept the risk!` -> set `javascript.options.shared_memory` to true.

+## Implicit calls

+Stepping into JavaScript Proxies/setters and getters are supported only in code compiled with time-traveling enabled.
+If time-traveling isn't needed it can be disabled with following in "launch.json": `{"timeTravel":true, "timeTravelDisabled":true}`

+Stepping into casts and other functions called implicitly by runtime synchronously isn't supported yet.

+## Eval

+Function constructors, eval expression, and "vm" node module are supported.
+However `eval` cannot yet add variables into calling scope yet.
+But it still can change the calling scope variables if they are declared there.

 ## Not _yet_ done

-- stepping into setters, getters, proxy traps, casts, runtime called callbacks, dynamic imports
+- stepping into casts, runtime called callbacks, dynamic imports
 - `with` statements
 - `eval` which adds new variables into its calling scope (changing variables from parent scopes works)
 - function breakpoints